-On a sunny Saturday in the atrium of the Evelina London Children’s Hospital the old saying proved true.
+On a sunny Saturday in January 2016 at Evelina London Children’s Hospital, the old saying proved true.
 Armed with paint, brushes and two big boards a group of young people and their families shared their stories of taking part in research and turned their stories into works of art.

 Some of the themes illustrated in the artworks included: expertise, imagination, faith, altruism, world-changing, dedication and hope for the future.

 The children and young families spoke of how their participation in research had grown their knowledge of healthcare and research.
 They felt better informed and were confident that there experience and knowledge could be helpful to the researchers and future patients.
 When asked to picture what their expertise looked like the attendees selected a star.
 Drawn with its brain exposed the Star happily shares its knowledge and experience, the real expert in how their condition and treatment is affecting them.

 The group discussed the practical requirements of research.
 They understood why so much information had to be provided to them and how much had to be collected from them.
 Though they expressed a wish for the research teams to be imaginative and think of ways to cut back on the paperwork.

 They understood that research aimed to find treatments fit for children and young adults but they wanted researchers to understand that they were not merely ‘cut-down’ adults.
 They explained how their needs were different and research approaches needed to be adjusted to provide a better fit for them.

 Shaped by a pair of Listening Scissors, this image suggests developing solutions that respond to the needs and preferences of the individual, producing tailor-made recording tools that listen to and adjust according to previously provided content.
 To this end, the young people chose to depict the altered paperwork in their artwork as a Star, echoing the Star motif described earlier in this report.